EPIC ARTS CAMPUS

 SIDEWALK ART CONTAINER

-Art in a renovated shipping container?
-Yes!
 Our Sidewalk Art Container is located next to the clay studio, in front of EPIC’s green space.
-Designed and built by KU Architecture students and currently activated by United Colors, this miniature sidewalk gallery hosts local & regional exhibits as part of United Colors’ programming.
+Designed and built by KU Architecture students, this miniature sidewalk gallery will soon host some exciting new projects!

 This project was made possible by a grant from LISC and built in partnership with Downtown Shareholders, KU Dotte Agency, and CHWC.